 Instructions

-- Slice the guajillo into thin rings.
+- Slice the guajillo into thin rings or small strips.
 If you leave the chile de arbol whole it will not add as much heat to the dish as a whole. if you want more heat, then cut them in half.

-- At medium low heat, add chiles, garlic and 2 tbsp butter to the skillet.
-Heat on cook on low to infuse the oil slowly.
-The garlic will toast and the chiles will soften,
+- At medium low heat, combine, olive oil, 2 tbsps of butter, dried chiles, and garlic to the skillet.
+Heat on medium low to infuse the oil slowly.
+The garlic will toast and the chiles will soften.

-- Add remaining butter and lime juice. add shrimp. season with salt and pepper.
-Mix in a plash of beer or white wine. cook slowly, turning as needed. add parsley .
+- Add remaining butter and lime juice.
+Stir to combine.
+Add the shrimp.
+Season with salt and pepper, to taste.
+Continue cooking on medium low, turning as needed.
+Fold in the parsley or cilantro .
 Remove from heat.

 Would Love to Hear From You